How to Boot Raspberry Pi from USB without SD Card

 Want to boot your Raspberry Pi from USB instead of unreliable SD cards?
 If you've used a Raspberry Pi long enough, you've probably faced the dreaded SD card failure.
 Maybe it corrupted right after a power outage, or maybe it just wore out from thousands of log writes.
 That's when I finally decided no more SD cards.
 They're great for getting started with Raspberry Pi, but when you want reliability and speed, it’s best to boot Raspberry Pi from USB.

-And with the newer Raspberry Pi models, booting directly from a USB stick or SSD is not only just possible, it's surprisingly easy once you know which Pi you're dealing with.
+And with the newer Raspberry Pi models, boot Raspberry Pi from USB is not only just possible, it's surprisingly easy once you know which Pi you're dealing with.
 I went through the process for multiple models – Pi 3B, 3B+, 4B, and even the new Pi 5.
 So if you're wondering whether your Pi can ditch the microSD and run from USB alone, this guide is for you.

 Why Boot Raspberry Pi from USB Instead of SD Card?